-A. A player accidentally reveals (drops, flips over) a card while shuffling her opponent's deck.

-B. A player pulls up an extra card while drawing from his deck.

-C. A player sees the bottom card of her deck when presenting it to her opponent for cutting/shuffling.
+- A. A player accidentally reveals (drops, flips over) a card while shuffling her opponent's library. - B. A player pulls up an extra card while drawing from his library. - C. A player sees the bottom card of her deck when presenting it to her opponent for cutting/shuffling.

-A player can accidentally look at extra cards easily and this infraction handles situations where a dexterity or rules error has led to a player seeing cards they shouldn't have.
+A player can accidentally look at extra cards easily and this infraction handles situations where a dexterity or rules error has led to a player seeing cards in a library that they shouldn't have.
+Cards are considered to be in a library until they touch cards in another set.
 Once those cards have joined another set, the infraction is handled as a Hidden Card Error or Game Rule Violation.

 Players should not use this penalty to get a "free shuffle" or to attempt to shuffle away cards they don't want to draw; doing so may be Unsporting Conduct - Cheating.
 Players also are not allowed to use this penalty as a stalling mechanism.
-The deck is already randomized, so shuffling in the revealed cards should not involve excessive effort.
+The library is already randomized, so shuffling in the revealed cards should not involve excessive effort.